chetmancini/cascalog-doc/articles/marz_intro_2.md

 ```

 The second query will have duplicates in the output.
 One use case for this functionality is making a subquery that does some pre-processing on an input source.
+Note that version 2 of Cascalog defaults to (:distinct false) so to enable this behaviour, you would need to add a (:distinct true).